iarsystems/bx-docker/README.md

 > HTML report generated: hello-world.html
 > ```

->:bulb: On the Linux Bash shell, you can use `lynx hello-world.html` to visualize the text content of the HTML report.
-This report contains graphical elements, so use a Desktop Web Browser to visualize its full contents.
+>:bulb: On the Linux Bash shell, you can use `lynx hello-world.html` to visualize the text contents of the HTML report.
+This report contains graphical elements, so use a desktop web browser to visualize its full contents.

->:bulb: Customized ruleset selections for a __`<project>`.ewp__ are automatically stored in a corresponding __`<project>`.ewt__.
-If the project is under version control, it is advised to check-in this file as well.
+>:bulb: Customized ruleset selections for a `<project>`__.ewp__ project are automatically stored in a corresponding `<project>`__.ewt__ file.
+If the project is under version control, you are advised to check in this file as well.

 ## Issues
-Found an issue or have a suggestion related to the [__bx-docker__][url-repo] tutorial?
-Feel free to use the public issue tracker.
+Did you find an issue or do you have a suggestion related to the [__bx-docker__][url-repo] tutorial?
+Please use the public issue tracker.
 - Do not forget to take a look at [earlier issues][url-repo-issue-old].
-- If creating a [new][url-repo-issue-new] issue, please describe it in detail.
+- If you are reporting a [new][url-repo-issue-new] issue, please describe it in detail.

 ## Summary
-And that is how the [IAR Build Tools][url-iar-bx] can run on Linux containers.
+This tutorial decribes how the [IAR Build Tools][url-iar-bx] can run on Linux containers.

-Now you can learn from the scripts, from the [Dockerfile](Dockerfile) and from the official [Docker Documentation][url-docker-docs] which together sum up as a cornerstone for your organization to use as it is or to customize them so that the containers run in suitable ways for particular needs.
+From the scripts, the [Dockerfile](Dockerfile), and the official [Docker Documentation][url-docker-docs] &mdash;which can form a cornerstone for your organization&mdash; you can learn how to use this setup as it is or to customize it so that the containers run in the way you need them to.

 <!-- [Here][url-iar-bx] you can find additional resources such as on-demand webinars about the IAR Build Tools within automated workflows scenarios. -->